jonathanharrell/cjarellano-v2/content/posts/here-lies-love-all-that-glitters-aint-galing-galing.md

 ---
 ![](/static/img/img_2374.jpg)

 Last night, I got my disco history on!

-This ain’t your grandpa’s Broadway show.
-(It’s your cool tita’s, who wears way too much purple eyeshadow.)
+*Here Lies Love* ain’t your grandpa’s Broadway show.
+It’s your cool tita’s, who wears way too much purple eyeshadow.

+![](/static/img/img_2389.jpg)

 Two novelties serve as the conjoined epicenter of *Here Lies Love*: first, we have the ALL-IMMERSIVE 360-degree theatrical experience, where you-the-audience shake your shit on a dance floor as actors, video & screens, and industrial light and magic surround you at every turn.

-![](/static/img/img_2389.jpg)

 Second, we have the story, in which a high-energy, high-sex-appeal, mega-talented ALL-FILIPINO cast regales you with a crucial slice of Philippines history.